(This page revised September 22, 2012)

 To adapt a lever and its box to a pen of a diameter different from that of the pen that supplied the replacement parts, you need the replacement parts and either the original lever or the original box.
 (One end of the box will do if it’s broken.)

 For several decades, all of Waterman’s levers were the same size.
 The only differences between their application in different pen models were the position of the pivot hole and the position of the transverse brace on the bottom of the lever box.
-(The brace is positioned to stop the lever from opening past 90°; for a pen with a smaller diameter, therefore, the brace is nearer the proximal end of the lever box.)
+(The brace is positioned to stop the lever from opening past 90°; for a pen with a smaller diameter, therefore, the brace is nearer the forward end of the lever box.)
 What this means for the repairer is that any box and lever with the IDEAL Globe on the lever tab can be used to repair any pen for which this is the right design.

 Beginning in the mid-1930s, Waterman began producing some pens with shorter and narrower levers, including the new ink-Vue line, whose specially designed levers cannot be used to replace those in other models.
 This discussion, therefore, assumes that except for the position of the pivot (discussed later), you have made sure that the lever and box you want to use are a match for the ones you are replacing.